Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Alternatives without the line: Sorbillo (Via dei Tribunali), 50 Kalò (Piazza Sannazaro), Di Matteo (famous for pizza fritta).

-What else should I eat besides pizza?
+What else should you eat besides pizza?

 Sfogliatella: Crispy ricotta pastry (€2.50 at Pintauro, Via Toledo 275 — since 1785)